Zhiyuan-Amos/blog/_posts/2024-08-28-advanced-oauth2-swes.md

 Even though Access Tokens are typically readable because they are JWTs, Clients must not read them (see [OAuth's documentation](https://oauth.net/2/access-tokens/)).
 This allows the Authorization Server to modify the token format to perhaps an encrypted token without breaking existing Clients.

 Apart from achieving separation of concerns, this design also provides better security.
-For example, it is technically possible to merge the Access Token and Refresh Token into a single token.
+For example, it is technically possible to merge the Access Token and Refresh Token into a single token by adding a `refresh_expires` claim in that token.
 However, Resource Servers are generally considered to be less secure than Authorization Servers.
 If the token is leaked by the Resource Server, then a malicious actor is one step closer to being able to access the user's resources for a prolonged period of time by performing Token Refresh with the leaked token.
 So, keeping the Access Token and Refresh Token separate improves Defence in Depth (see [SO answer](https://stackoverflow.com/a/77026028/8828382)).

 ### Personal Access Token (PAT)